 Sunil has been POV’s Digital Developer since 2015.
 His work with POV has spanned app development, web design and content management infrastructure and he’s also played a key role as a participant in POV’s weekend media lab, POV Hackathon.
 Sunil has earned an associate degree from New York City College of Technology and is currently completing a bachelor’s degree in Computer Science at Brooklyn College.

-COMMUNITY ENGAGEMENT AND EDUCATION COORDINATOR, POV
+COMMUNITY ENGAGEMENT AND EDUCATION MANAGER, POV

-Alice is the Community Engagement and Education Assistant at POV.
+Alice is the Community Engagement and Education Manager at POV.
 Prior to joining POV in 2014, she started the KRTS Youth Media Project in Marfa, TX, a part of PBS Student Reporting Labs, and managed the American Graduate campaign at Marfa Public Radio, a project of the Corporation for Public Broadcasting.
 Her reporting work has appeared on Monocle Radio, Marfa Public Radio, PRX: ReMix with Roman Mars, Fronteras: The Changing America Desk and in Wherever Magazine and The Big Bend Sentinel.
 She graduated from Sarah Lawrence College with a degree in Philosophy in 2011.

 NATALIE RUIZ TOFANO